 In Hours, you'll see:

-Actual Hours: These are the Actual Hours that have been recorded from timesheets.
+Actual Hours: The Hours that have been recorded from timesheets.

-Total Projected Hours: These are the Hours that were planned based on Allocations.
+Total Projected Hours: The Hours that were planned based on Allocations.

-Remaining Hours: These are the Hours that have not yet occurred.
+Remaining Hours: The Hours that have not yet occurred.

 Chart Type and Period View (3):